CAAPIM/apim-charts/charts/gateway/README.md

 The Layer7 API Gateway is now running with Java 11 with the release of the v10.1.00.
 The Gateway chart's version has been incremented to 2.0.2.

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

+## 3.0.30 General Updates
+Release notes will also be moved to a new file before merge...
+**Note** Gateway restart required if using preview Redis features.
+- Support added for running the Gateway without [Diskless Config](#diskless-configuration)
+  - Uses node.properties which can be mounted via [Secret or Secret Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/)
+  - Must be conciously enabled (limited to Gateway v11.1.01)
+- Redis configuration update
+  - Additional system properties for the key/value store assertion added (commented by default)
+    - please refer to [Techdocs](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-gateway/congw11-1/policy-assertions/assertion-palette/service-availability-assertions/key-value-storage-assertions.html#_c8b71b7b-dd84-4ee6-9771-d0bc262c36e9_sys_prop_configs) for more details
+  - Using new shared state provider config **(limited to Redis and Gateway v11.1.01)**
+    - this new configuration is **not backwards or forwards compatible**
+      - Please view [redis configuration](#redis-configuration) for more details on how to configure your values file.
+    - config.redis is used to configure this
+    - additional redis providers can be set directly in your values file via sharedStateProviders.additionalProviders
+      - if using an existing secret that contains multiple providers with TLS, please use [Custom Config](#custom-configuration-files) to load the additional certs.
+ - Configurable Java Min/Max Heap size
+   - Java Min and Max Heap Size is now [configurable](#java-args)

+## 3.0.29
+Pending OTK update..

 ## 3.0.28 General Updates
 - Added a [Startup probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for the Gateway Container.